ottyanna/traynim/index.md

 ### `stack`

-Generating an image can take long, especially if you need to cancel out noise.
+Generating an image can take a long time, especially if you need to cancel out noise.
 You can reduce the time by using the [antialiasing](#antialiasing-in-case-of-flat-rendering) feature or you can just use the `stack` command that takes advantage of the seekability property of the chosen number generator (by setting a different `initSeq`).
 Once you generated the same image with different noise (again by setting `-initSeq`to different values), the `stack` command merges them into the same image.
 The only thing you have to bear in mind is that the images must be named img0, img1, img2 etc. This [script](scripts/stackMain.sh) makes these procedure automatic using [parallel](https://en.wikipedia.org/wiki/GNU_parallel).

 You can also use this feature to reduce noise AND to make blurry images.[Here](#example-for-the-blurry-effect) you can see an example.